Astronomy Astronomy

 Upper atmosphere imaging

-The upper atmosphere is the atmosphere around 80 to 400 km high.
+The upper atmosphere is around 80 km to 400 km high.
 This height corresponds to the boundary region between Earth's atmosphere and outer space.
 This part of the atmosphere is in a plasma state which is ionized.
 Due to the interaction between the plasma and the atmosphere, auroras are produced in the Arctic and Antarctic regions.
 During the night, a dim airglow is produced at this altitude.
 The dynamics of the upper atmosphere can be measured with a high-sensitivity, high-resolution, and high-speed camera.

-High speed cameras installed at the aurora borealis observatory*
+High-speed cameras installed at the aurora borealis observatory*

 Aurora imaging*